JJPEOPLES/chlorine/BUILD_INSTRUCTIONS.md

 # Chlorine Linux Build Instructions

-This guide explains how to build Chlorine Linux from source using the fixed build script.
+This guide explains how to build Chlorine Linux from source using the fixed build script and how to upload ISO files to a storage service.

 ## Prerequisites